-1) Adson's maneuver, in which the shoulder is abducted and externally rotated with the neck extended, and the radial pulse is palpated.
+1. Adson's maneuver, in which the shoulder is abducted and externally rotated with the neck extended, and the radial pulse is palpated.
 A positive test includes a decrease in the radial pulse pressure.

-2) Wright's maneuver, in which the shoulders are abducted and externally rotated as the patient inhales deeply and holds his/her breath.
+2. Wright's maneuver, in which the shoulders are abducted and externally rotated as the patient inhales deeply and holds his/her breath.
 A positive test includes a reproduction of paresthesias in the symptomatic distribution.

-3) Roos test, in which the shoulders are fully flexed, and repetitive, rapid finger flexion and extension are performed.
+3. Roos test, in which the shoulders are fully flexed, and repetitive, rapid finger flexion and extension are performed.
 A positive test includes a reproduction of paresthesias in the symptomatic distribution.

-B. Diagnostic Test Procedures Include:

-1) X-rays of the cervical spine, to rule out cervical rib and/or apical tumor.

-2) Electrodiagnostic studies including nerve conduction testing and electromyography.
-A prolongation of the ulnar F wave and/or a decrease in the ulnar sensory nerve action potential (SNAP) may be seen.

-3) MRI of the cervical spine and/or brachial plexus may rule out cervical disc herniation or a space-occupying lesion (tumor, cyst, abscess, etc.).

-4) MRA or arteriography with the arm in abduction may demonstrate compression of the supraclavicular vasculature.
+- B. Diagnostic Test Procedures Include: - 1.
+X-rays of the cervical spine to rule out cervical rib and/or apical tumor. - 2.
+Electrodiagnostic studies including nerve conduction testing and electromyography.
+Findings associated with a diagnosis of Thoracic Outlet Syndrome includer EMG changes such as fibrillations and positive waves, prolongation of the ulnar F wave, and a decrease in the ulnar nerve and/or medial antebrachial cutaneous nerve sensory nerve action potential (SNAP).
+Over 40% of patients with TOS may have a concomitant carpal tunnel syndrome. - 3.
+MRI of the cervical spine may rule out cervical disc herniation or a space-occupying lesion (tumor, cyst, abscess, etc.).
+Magnetic resonance neurography (MRN) of the brachial plexus may be used to image the brachial plexus. - 4.
+MRA, ultrasound or CT-arteriography may demonstrate compression of the supraclavicular vasculature.